 Almost four months ago, Caroline experienced a severe PANS flare.
 It was the first episode following an initial diagnosis in 2011 and came on with a vengeance.
 We’ve been working diligently to heal her and added PQQ two months ago, along with other treatments.
 It’s impossible to pinpoint it’s exact effect, but I believe it’s been significant in the healing process.
 I can report that from a list of 20+ symptoms and days we couldn’t leave the house, only 2 of them remain and she’s happy to be feeling better!

 How much do we need?

 PQQ can be found in many foods, however the levels are a fraction of what’s needed to achieve benefits found in the studies.
 Some of the research has been conducted with 20 mg of PQQ in adult participants.
 They found that the effects were even more dramatic when administered with coQ10, however you can also use PQQ alone.

-If you are adding them both, I recommend to do so separately.
-CoQ10 (or too much of it) can make some kids more stimmy or add a ‘wired’ feeling.
+*If you’re adding them both, I recommend to do so separately.
+While helpful for most, CoQ10 / Ubiquinol (or too much of it), can make certain kids more stimmy or add a ‘wired’ feeling.
 I haven’t heard of PQQ alone having that effect.

 A dose of 0.2-0.3 mg/kg per day of PQQ has been studied here and is generally what I suggest.

 Caroline takes 7mg PQQ – she is 75 lbs (34kg).

 *I empty a small portion of the contents of a 10 mg capsule to get to a 7mg dose of BioPQQ.
 There are many brands and variations of this supplement and it’s generally tasteless.